NVIDIA-Omniverse/kit-extension-template/README.md

 1. Make sure the repo has [omniverse-kit-extension](https://github.com/topics/omniverse-kit-extension) topic set for auto discovery.
 2. For each new release increment extension version (in `extension.toml`) and update the changelog (in `docs/CHANGELOG.md`).
 [Semantic versionning](https://semver.org/) must be used to express severity of API changes.

+# Contributing
+The source code for this repository is provided as-is and we are not accepting outside contributions.